 Brands: The Do's & Don'ts

-Let us say from the off... the key take out for us is that a brand – or maker - says something about you and your values.
-It’s not about a label or a badge quantifying self worth.
-It’s the style, the fit, the quality of make one should really be fore-mostly vested in, add to that anything along the lines of heritage, and craft, and if you’re so inclined ethics.
-If you find this repeatedly in a certain brand, then you know it’s a brand for you and something worth investing in and spreading the word on, in some fashion or other.
+Let us say from the off: the key take out for us is that a brand, or maker, says something about you and your values; it’s not about a label or a badge quantifying self worth, it’s the style, the fit and the quality of make one should really be fore-mostly vested in; add to that anything along the lines of heritage and craft, and if you’re so inclined.. ethics.
+If you find this repeatedly in a certain brand, then you know it’s a brand for you and something worth investing in and spreading the word in some fashion or other.

 If it’s a number of different brands or makers that fit together well, complementing one another, then you know implicitly what works for you and at that point you’re close to what can only be recognized as style utopia.

 The only watch would be that if ‘said’ makers come with branding, take care not to look like a roadie wearing a jacket covered with button badges advertising their school of rock life story.
-Know what we mean…?
+You know what we mean…

-While all this stands true and badge modesty should trump a brand badge every time, we get it, sometimes you have a brand that you’re into and sometimes you just want to say: yep that’s what I’m about when I’m wearing this piece, or presenting a certain look, and you’re happy showing off a little bit of label.
+While all this stands true and badge modesty should trump a brand badge every time, we get it, sometimes you have a brand that you’re into and sometimes you just want to say: yep that’s what I’m about when presenting a certain look, and you’re happy showing off a little bit of label.

-When doing so, our take is: keep it subtle and un-brazenly-showy; by that we mean don’t let the label overtake the look.
-Like all aspects in the art of dressing, it’s all in the detail, so a brand badge or motif should remain just that, a detail, not an advertisement.
+When doing so, our take is: keep it subtle and un-brazenly-showy.
+By that we mean don’t let the label overtake the look.
+Like all aspects attached to the art of dressing, it’s all in the detail; so a brand badge or motif should remain just that, a detail, not an advertisement.

 The Do or Don't